positron-solutions/elisp-repo-kit/README.md

 -   Expose trivial options where a structural choice has limited them unnecessarily
 -   Behave the same, but with a less complicated code
--   Guix or other pure dependency management support
+-   More templates, such as those for dynamic modules or using different CI

 Changes will likely be rejected if it is aimed at:

 -   Non-elisp interfaces meant for invocation outside of Emacs or with scripting implemented in a language besides elisp.
--   Managing dependencies outside of Nix (or other pure dependency management) expressions
+-   Managing dependencies outside of Nix (or other pure dependency management)
--   CI infrastructure support for non-Actions infrastructure (which cannot be tested in this repo)
 -   Backwards compatibility for Emacs two versions behind next release.
 Master, current stable release, and release - 1 are the only versions being supported
 -   pre-flake Nix support